Mixed-precision algorithms for solving the Sylvester matrix equation: A flop-based computational model

+In the left panel of \cref{fig:optk}, we plot these four quantities, for $m=n$, and the corresponding integer parts, for values of $\rho$ between 0 (flops in precision \ulow{} have no cost) and 1 (flops in precision \ulow{} have the same cost as those in precision \uhigh{}).

+The results suggest that, for Sylvester equations, the mixed-precision approach can be computationally advantageous for $\rho$ as large as 0.7, as long as one iteration is sufficient to achieve convergence to the desired accuracy; for lower values of $\rho$, convergence in up to 7 iterations can bring potential performance benefits.
+For Lyapunov equations, less work can be performed in low precision, and even though potential gains are possible for $\rho$ as large as 0.6, to keep the computational cost of the mixed-precision algorithm below that of the purely high-precision alternative, we cannot afford more than 3 iterations.

-The functions~\eqref{eq:funk-inv} and~\eqref{eq:funk-inv-lyap} are plotted in \Cref{fig:optk-c,fig:optk-d} for the Sylvester (with $m = n$) and Lyapunov equation, respectively.
-We note that the curves for \cref{alg:sylv-mp-inversion} are slightly more favorable than those for \cref{alg:sylv-mp}.
-This is not surprising, as the former has lower cost and in particular requires $\big(1+\frac{1}{3}\big)(m^3+n^3)$ fewer high-precision flops in the pre-processing stage.
+We also note that the curves for \cref{alg:sylv-mp-inversion} are slightly more favorable than those for \cref{alg:sylv-mp}.
+This is because the former has lower computational cost, requiring $\big(1+\frac{1}{3}\big)(m^3+n^3)$ fewer high-precision flops during the pre-processing stage.

+With our computational model, we can gauge the cost ratios of the mixed-precision algorithms relative to the high-precision Bartels--Stewart algorithm for a given number $i$ of refinement steps.
+In the right panel of \cref{fig:optk}, we consider the case $i = 1$, which is the ideal scenario for the mixed-precision algorithms.
+Using the flop counts in \cref{sec:mixed-precision-orth-cost,sec:mixed-precision-inv-cost}, we compute these ratios, which we denote by $\cratio{X}{Y}$, where $X$ is $S$ for Sylvester or $L$ for Laypunov, and $Y$ is $1$ for \cref{alg:sylv-mp} and $2$ for \cref{alg:sylv-mp-inversion}.

+The results suggest that, for Sylvester equations, the mixed-precision algorithms can reduce the computational cost by up to 60\%, when the cost of low-precision flops becomes negligible.
+When $\rho=0.5$, we can expect the mixed-precision algorithms to be 20\% cheaper than the Bartels--Stewart algorithm.
+For Lyapunov equations, on the other hand, the computational cost can be reduced by 40\% at most, and the savings become marginal for $\rho=0.5$.